-Exception to immunization requirement: Families that are experiencing homelessness are given a 90 day grace period to provide proof of immunization.
+Exception to immunization requirement: Families that are experiencing homelessness or children in foster care are given a 90 day grace period to provide proof of immunization.

-Provider Information
+Chapter 5 Provider Information

 5.1 Child Care Provider Definitions

 A child care center (CCC) is a facility operating with a capacity of 13 or more children.
 A CCC must be licensed or approved if the program operates more than four hours per day and more than two days a week.
 A program that operates less than four hours per day may keep children during the week and during school vacations and holidays and be exempt from licensing.